Tour Guide Notes

-Known as the bed and breakfast capital of the South, Natchez has more than 40 authentic antebellum homes and Victorian buildings where visitors can stay.
+Known as the bed and breakfast capital of the South, Natchez has more than 40 authentic historic homes and Victorian buildings where visitors can stay.
 Plenty of hotels are conveniently located throughout the city, from perched high on the Bluff overlooking the Mississippi River to the heart of downtown.
 Many of the old homes date back to the 1800s and feature a charming blend of historic elegance and contemporary conveniences.
 The southern hospitality is alive and well at the historic inns – almost all of which serve a full Southern breakfast to start the day off right.

 DINING & DRINKING

 As a river community where cultures have always intermingled, Natchez restaurants offer one of the most diverse dining landscapes in the South.
 Local specialties include crispy fried chicken, breaded fried catfish, cornbread hushpuppies and pulled pork barbeque.
 Natchez is also known as the “Biscuit Capital of the World” and hosts an annual festival downtown that celebrates the buttery staples.